RuiDGPires/Dungeon-Generation-Algorithm/README.md

 # Dungeon Generation Algorithm

-MISSING PROCEDURAL ROOM GENERATION

 --

+Randomly generates rooms by trial and checking (bad and inefficient solution, to be replaced later)

-Receives the rooms and generates the triangle mesh result from Delaunay's Triangulation
+Generates the triangle mesh result from Delaunay's Triangulation on the rooms' centers

 Transforms the triangle mesh into a weighted graph